stereolabs/zed-ros-wrapper/README.md

 With the `rqt` plugin `Runtime monitor`, it is possible to retrieve all the diagnostic information, checking that the node is working as expected.

+### 2D mode
+For robots moving on a planar surface it is possible to activate the "2D mode" (parameter `two_d_mode`).
+The value of the coordinate Z for odometry and pose will have a fixed value (parameter `fixed_z_value`).
+Roll and pitch will be fixed to zero, like relative velocities.

 ### Examples

 Alongside the wrapper itself and the Rviz display, a few examples are provided to interface the ZED with other ROS packages :